 - 2/3 cup white wine

-- 2. Pour off all but 2 tablespoons of the fat.
-Add the onion and chicken liver and cook over medium heat until the onion is soft and translucent, 7 to 8 minutes.
-Add the chicken and bacon pieces back to the skillet.
-Add the tomato paste and 1/3 cup of the wine and stir to coat the chicken.
+- 3. Pour off all but 2 tablespoons fat from the pat and discard.
+Add the onion and the finely chopped chicken liver and cook over medium heat until the onion is soft and translucent, 7 to 8 minutes.
+Add the tomato paste and 1/3 cup wine and stir to coat the chicken.
 Add the remaining 1/3 cup wine and the chicken stock and scrape the browned bits from the bottom of the pan with a wooden spoon.
-Simmer, stirring occasionally, for 10 to 20 minutes, or until the thighs reach an internal temperature of 165°F (75°C) measured on an instant-read thermometer.
+Return the chicken pieces and bacon bits to the skillet.
+Simmer, stirring occasionally, for 10 to 20 minutes, or until the thighs register 165°F (75°C) on an instant-read thermometer.

-- 3. Add the sage and salt and pepper to taste.
-Remove the chicken to a bowl and cover to keep warm.
-(At this point, you can degrease the sauce if you like by straining it into a fat separator or by letting it sit for a few minutes in a glass measuring cup and spooning off the fat that rises to the top.)
+- 4. Add the sage and salt and pepper to taste.
+Transfer the chicken to a bowl and cover to keep warm.
+If desired, strain the cooking liquid into a fat separator or pour it into a glass measuring cup and let it set a few minute before pouring or spooning off the fat that rises to the top.
+Return the defatted cooking liquid to the pot.